State Licensure for US Dentists

 Clinical Examination Requirement

 Candidates for dental licenses in most U.S. licensing jurisdictions are subject to a clinical examination requirement1.
 Each state board of dentistry establishes its clinical examination requirement.
 Most state boards of dentistry rely on a regional testing agency to administer a clinical examination.
 A regional agency, also called a regional board, is formed when a group of state boards jointly develop and administer a clinical examination.
-Five such regional agencies currently conduct examinations used by all but four licensing jurisdictions.
-For information about which states are members of which testing agency, visit the clinical testing agency membership page.
+Four such regional agencies currently conduct examinations used by all but four licensing jurisdictions.
+For information about the clinical testing agencies, visit the Licensure Information for Dental Students web page.

 1New York does not require a clinical examination, but requires applicants to complete an accredited postgraduate dental education program of at least one year in length (PGY-1).
-California, Connecticut, Minnesota and Washington offer licensure applicants the option of completing an accredited postgraduate education program, at least one year in length, in lieu of a clinical examination.
+California, Colorado, Connecticut, Minnesota and Ohio offer licensure applicants the option of completing an accredited postgraduate education program, at least one year in length, in lieu of a clinical examination.
+Washington has an option for PGY1 completed in that state in specific settings.
+Delaware requires completion of a PGY1 and a state-specific clinical examination.

 Additional Licensure Requirements